 What do I have to do to get a sewer cleanout installed at my home/business?

 Contact your local building department and request a permit for a sewer cleanout installation.
-Then hire a licensed plumbing contractor to perform the installation.
+(Anyone can install a PLCO.
+It does not require a licensed contractor).
 This installation will be inspected by Special District staff.